Emphasis on the Muck

 Of course, these signs are in place because I’m sure local kids park and walk up to Wolf Rock at night to go boozing and whatever else comes naturally after that (including falling to their deaths).
 I think I’d be okay if I got busted.

 I made it back to my car on Puddin’ Lane and hit the road west to home.
-During my drive, I was treated to a completely flooded out I-291 across the Connecticut River (due to construction) and a lightning show over the Talcott Ridge that rivaled any 4th of July fireworks I’ve ever seen.
+During my drive, I was treated to a completely flooded out I-291 across the Connecticut River (due to construction blocking the storm drains) and a lightning show over the Talcott Ridge that rivaled any 4th of July fireworks I’ve ever seen.

 While my introduction to the Nipmuck was soggy and truncated, it was enough to get me excited to continue north to the Massachusetts state line in Union where it ends.
 Bring it on.